dotnet/docfx/Documentation/templates-and-plugins/templates-dashboard.md

 ---

 # Dashboard for Templates
-Here lists all the available templates for `docfx build`.
+The templates listed here mainly focus on the layout and themes of the generated website.
 Add your own customized templates here for others to view and use!